 Rakaya had a good restful weekend and has been discharged!
 Since she lives pretty far away, she'll be staying in our patient guest as she starts her bandage chance and wound cleaning routine.
 It's not the most fun routine, but it's important in order to make sure her new hand doesn't get infected!
 Please be praying for her as she starts this next phase with us.

 Rakaya has had her surgery and it was a smashing success!
 Dr. Issa was able to release the contracture limiting the movement of her thumb.
 With her thumb fully extended, Rakaya ended up not having enough skin to cover all the exposed muscles so a skin graft was taken from her forearm and placed on her palm.
 She is all stitched up, bandaged up, and resting up in the ward now!

 Send a Message to Rakaya

-We'll deliver your message to Rakaya at her hospital bed.
+We'll deliver your message to Rakaya as soon as we see her.